 Our new sustainable development framework focusses on 10 outcomes we need to achieve for steel to be one of the world's most sustainable materials.
 Pursuing these outcomes, a result of both analysis and consultation, allows us to be better prepared to respond to long-term trends and manage our stakeholders’ expectations more effectively.

 Our local communities and stakeholders trust us to share the vital resources of air, land, and water because we operate responsibly and transparently, and we have clearly improved our impact.

 We understand these impacts and work collaboratively to protect and enhance the natural capital we and our communities and partners rely on.

 Developing greener steel products

-Therefore, we are continuously designing more energy-efficient products, using materials that can be re-used and recycled, produced using fewer resources and without negative consequences for the environment or society.
+Therefore, we are continuously designing more energy-efficient products using materials that can be re-used and recycled and produced using fewer resources and without negative consequences for the environment or society.